green-party-dublin-central/nh-web/site/content/post/update-on-the-plans-to-redevelop-the-phoenix-park.md

 description: >-
-  In May we organised a petition around our Visitors Experience submission to the Office of Public Works (OPW) regarding its plans to redevelop the Phoenix Park (details here).
-The OPW has now published their Analysis of the Submission Received document.
+  In May we organised a petition around our Visitors Experience submission to the Office of Public Works (OPW) regarding its plans to redevelop the Phoenix Park [1].
+The OPW has now published their Analysis of the Submission Received document [2].
 image: /img/phoenix_park_dublin_16.jpg
 ---
 First of all thank you so much to everyone who engaged with the submission.
 Over 4,500 people joined together to sign our petition on it and a a number used the template document to submit their own thoughts.
 The OPW [acknowledged 1,512 comments](https://www.kildarestreet.com/wrans/?id=2019-07-10a.349) (our petition would have been one of those) so a lot of people care about what happens to the park.
 The first thing to state is that we definitely seem to have made a difference and our work is cited in the OPW document at some length.